 WARNINGS & PRECAUTIONS

-• As with all diagnostic tests, a definitive diagnostic should not be based on the result of a single test, but should be made by a physician after all clinical and laboratory findings have been evaluated.
+• As with all diagnostic tests, a definitive diagnostic should not be based on a single test result but should be made by a physician after all clinical and laboratory findings have been evaluated.

-• Read Midstream Ovulation Tests Instructions for use carefully before performing this Midstream Ovulation Test.
+• Read Midstream fertility kit Instructions for use carefully before performing this Midstream LH Test.
 Pay attention to the position of the Test and Control line on the midstream ovulation test.

 • Do not use it beyond the labelled expiry date.

 • Do not reuse the ovulation test devices.
 Discard product after a single-use.